-Access to your own records is subject to the data protection act.
-Some schools may have deposited their historical records at the archives department at Bruce Castle Museum.
+Access to your own records is subject to the Data Protection Act.
+Some schools may have deposited their historical records at the Haringey Archive at Bruce Castle Museum.

-Sometimes these include more recent records for pupils (please note: many of the school records held at Haringey Archive are very old and date from the late 19th century and early 20th century onwards).
+Sometimes these include more recent records for pupils but please note many of the school records held at Haringey Archive are very old and date from the late 19th century and early 20th century onwards only.

-For Haringey Archive's list of deposited school records pre-1965, visit the access to archives website in the external links section below.
+For Haringey Archive's list of deposited school records pre-1965, visit the Discovery catalogue (based at The National Archives) in the external links section below.

-Before contacting the data protection officer, you can contact the Haringey Archive at Bruce Castle Museum first to see if we do hold the school records for the period you require.
+Before contacting the Data Protection Officer, you can contact the Haringey Archive at Bruce Castle Museum first to check if school records are held for the school and for the period of time you require.
 If you are looking for someone else’s school records, follow the advice given below for family historians or researchers.

 If you are looking for school examination results, these records are not held by any of our schools or Haringey Archive Service.